-Twenty-five years before September 11 there was October 6.
+Twenty-five years before Sept.
+11 there was Oct.
+6 in Cuba.

-In 1976, on October 6, anti-Castro terrorists planted and ignited two bombs on a Cuban passenger plane killing all 73 passengers and five crew members on board after it crashed off of the coast of Barbados.
-It was Cubana de Aviacion, flight 455.
+Forty-one years ago in 1976, anti-Cuban Revolution terrorists planted and ignited two bombs on a Cuban passenger plane — Cubana Flight 455 — killing all 73 passengers crew members on board after it crashed off of the coast of Barbados.

 The average age of the passengers was 30, including a 22-year-old pregnant woman.
-The Cuban fencing team was also on board, after just having won gold medals at the Pan American games.
+The Cuban fencing team was also on board, after just having won the gold medal at the Pan American games.

-Previously secret documents just released in October by the National Security Archive, an investigative journalism and research group based at George Washington University, show relations between Washington and Havana took a sharp turn for the worse that year when then-Secretary of State Henry Kissinger became so incensed that Cuba would send troops to Angola, one of the many battle fronts of the Cold War, that he told President Gerald Ford that he wanted to “smash Castro” and “humiliate” the Cuban government.
+Previously secret documents released in 2014 by the National Security Archive, an investigative journalism and research group based at George Washington University, showed relations between Washington and Havana took a sharp turn for the worse in 1976 when Secretary of State Henry Kissinger became so incensed that Cuba would send troops to Angola, one of the many battlefronts of the Cold War, that he told President Gerald Ford that he wanted to “smash Castro” and “humiliate” the Cuban government.

-“That revelation shows us that the U.S. decided on a different tact to humiliate Cuba,” José Pertierra, a Washington-based lawyer, told teleSUR English.
+“That revelation shows us that the U.S. decided on a different tact to humiliate Cuba,” Jose Pertierra, a Washington-based lawyer, told teleSUR.
 “What the U.S. did is subcontract work out to Cuban-American terrorists who they had trained and funded.”

-Pertierra was approached and then retained by the government of former Venezuelan president Hugo Chavez in 2005 to help extradite from the United States one of the Cuban-American terrorists who masterminded the bombing, Luis Posada Carriles.
+Pertierra was approached and then retained by the government of late Venezuelan President Hugo Chavez in 2005 to help extradite from the United States one of the Cuban-American terrorists who masterminded the bombing, Luis Posada Carriles.

-Posada Carriles, a former CIA asset, snuck into the United States in March 2005, where he took up residence in Miami, a hotbed for the hardline anti–Castro Cuban exile community.
+Posada Carriles, a former CIA asset, snuck into the United States in March 2005, where he took up residence in Miami, a hotbed for the hardline counter-revolutionary Cuban exile community.

-Two Venezuelan nationals, Hernan Ricardo and Freddy Lugo, who were on the plane and responsible for planting the bombs, were picked up by Barbadian police.
-They confessed to Barbadian and Trinidad officials to the bombings, but not before implicating Posada Carriles, who they say trained them in explosives.
-Both served 20-year sentences in Venezuela after being extradited there.
+Two Venezuelan nationals, Hernan Ricardo and Freddy Lugo, who were on the plane and were responsible for planting the bombs, were picked up by Barbadian police.
+They confessed to Barbadian and Trinidadian officials to the bombings, but not before implicating Posada Carriles, who they say trained them in explosives.
+Both served 20-year sentences in Venezuela after being extradited.

-Posada Carriles was also arrested and imprisoned in Venezuela before escaping from prison in 1985 prior to the conclusion of his trial for his role in the bombing of Cuban airliner 455.
+He was also arrested and imprisoned in Venezuela before escaping from prison in 1985 prior to the conclusion of his trial for his role in the bombing of the Cuban airliner.

 “It's the problem with the U.S. war on terrorism.
 Washington wants to prosecute a war on terrorism a la carte,” said Pertierra.
 “They want to pick and choose the terrorists they want to prosecute.
 He was one of their terrorists.
 He has too many secrets.”

-An example of Washington's hypocrisy is the case of then so-called Cuban Five.
-They were five counter-terrorism agents sent to Miami to collect intelligence in order to prevent the Cuban exile community, which considers Posada Carriles a hero, from planning or funding further terrorist attacks against Cuba.
+An example of Washington's hypocrisy is the case of the Cuban 5, who were five counterterrorism agents sent to Miami to collect intelligence in order to prevent the Cuban exile community, which considers Posada Carriles a hero, from planning or funding further terrorist attacks against Cuba.

-The five Cuban agents were arrested in 1998 and swiftly convicted and sentenced to harsh prison terms.
+The five Cubans were arrested in 1998 and swiftly convicted and sentenced to harsh prison terms.
 They were accused of conspiracy to commit espionage, but not of actual espionage.
 Nor could the U.S. government verify that any real acts of espionage had been carried out.

 “The different approaches with relation to Luis Posada Carriles and the Five, is one more sign of the incredible power of the Miami exiles not only over American politics and foreign policy but also its justice system,” said Kimber.
 “The American people have yet to come to grips with the reality that their country tolerates, even encourages the kind of terrorist activities it rightly deplores when others do it to them if the target is Cuba.”

-Meanwhile, Posada Carriles remains a free man in sunny South Florida.
+Meanwhile, Posada Carriles remains a free man in sunny southern Florida.